 But what of those voices?
 Well, let's see.
 Tetsuro is high-pitched and whiny.
 Maeter (or Maetel, as she's called here and in most other English versions, despite the obvious implications of her name) sounds like she has a stick the size of a stick factory up her ass.
 The conductor sounds like Cap'n Crunch on helium.
 Antales-or "Olaf"-has an undecipherable accent that seems halfway between Swedish and Italian.
 Queen Promecium sounds like the typical wicked witch with a broom handle factory up her ass, though a relatively small one.
 Tochiro, or should I say "Sundown McMoon"--no, I really shouldn't--has a sort of gruff western kind of voice, somewhat cowboyish in nature, but all in all not that bad.
 Emeraldas actually sounds pretty darn good.
 She sounds dangerous when she should, concerned when she should, and overall gives off the strength her character needs to exude.
 But her Yin is not sufficient to counteract the Yang of Harlock's ridiculous faux John Wayne voice, which could reduce boulders to piles of hysterically laughing pebbles in milliseconds.
 Any drama inherent in this film is instantly blown away by the gale force wind of preposterosity (I just invented a word!
 Hooray for me!) that swells up out of the west every time Harlock, one of the coolest, most enigmatic characters ever to grace the screen, opens his damn fool yap and lets the sound of True Shit spill out into our ears.
 This is not How the Best is Done, not by a long shot.
 He Was Expendable.
 He makes every scene he's in a Big Joke by failing to be The Quiet Man, and it's sad to see Harlock become A Man Betrayed by The High and Mighty Roger Corman.
 In the annals of bad dubbing, this portrayal of Harlock remains The Undefeated, The Legend of the Lost opportunity, the...oh, hell, it's a mess.
 Tie a Yellow Ribbon around your eyes and ignore the horrors of The Lawless Eighties.
 Things would improve.
 But only very incrementally.
 There'd be Trouble Along the Way.

-The one curious addition to this film was the inclusion of an explanation for the fact that the body of Tetsuro's mother appears in two different places in the film: as Maeter's borrowed body, and as a trophy in Count Mecha's castle.
-New World's version claims the trophy was a replica given the Count by Maeter's mother; the Japanese version doesn't account for this discrepancy at all, really.
-Maeter merely gives a vague account of "traveling in unlimited time streams," possibly meaning that both bodies are real in two separate timelines.
-Or possibly not.
-Chalk it up to Matsumoto and his bugshit continuity.
+One curious change to this film was an alternate explanation for the fact that the body of Tetsuro's mother appears in two different places in the film: as Maeter's borrowed body, and as a trophy in Count Mecha's castle.
+New World's version claims the trophy was a replica given the Count by Maeter's mother; the Japanese version, in contrast, indicates rather the reverse: that Maeter's body is a replica made from that of Teturo's mother, implying that the Count was indeed in possesion of the real body.
 It's also somewhat interesting that while the film did do an English version of the "Taking Off" song that accompanies the train's departure from earth, it's altogether more depressing sounding despite having the same melody.
 At the risk of paying this hastily crapped out mess a compliment, it almost seems more appropriate in tone than the original.
 Still, it comes nowhere close to absolving New World for the crawling and betoothed horror that was Harlock's voice, possibly the worst example of miscasting in overdub history; the only real contender would have to be the voice given to Joe in the original Crusher Joe dub "Crushers," which sounds like Joe Pesci with his nads clenched firmly in the jaws of a goat.

 Roger Corman once (or possibly many times; do you think I give a good goddamn?) claimed that he had never lost money on a picture.
 Despite what had to be a tiny budget here, one must still wonder how that could be possible.